gausie/uclutest/Original.md

 	5. Any Other Business.

-24. The business in an Emergency Members' Meeting shall be:
+28. The business in an Extraordinary General Assembly shall be:

 	1. Acceptance of the Agenda.

 	2. Motions.

+	3. Special Resolutions.

-	3. Any other business.
+	4. Any other business.

-###Chair
+### Chair

-25. The Chair of Members' Meetings shall be the Union Chair.
-In their absence a Sabbatical Officer will be elected from the floor to chair the meeting.
+29. The Chair of General Assemblies shall be the Union Chair.
+In their absence a member who is not a Sabbatical Officer will be elected from the floor to chair the meeting.

-26. The duties of the Chair are the same as the duties of the Chair for Union Council as outlined in the relevant section.
+30. The duties of the Chair are the same as the duties of the Chair for Union Council as outlined in the relevant section.

-###Debating
+### Debating

-27. Only one motion shall be debated at any one time.
+31. Only one motion shall be debated at any one time.

-28. The debating procedure shall be that as outlined in the Union Council section, except that procedural motions need to be supported by 25 members before they are heard.
+32. The debating procedure shall be that as outlined in the Union Council section, This excludes procedural motions requiring support from those present to hear the case, which instead need to be supported by 25 members.

-29. If necessary, tellers may be appointed from Union Council to assist in the vote.
+33. If necessary, the chair may appoint Officers as tellers to assist in the vote.

-##Section 7 - Union Policy
+##Section 8 - Union Policy

-1. No policy can deny any group of members their rights and privileges as protected under the Memorandum and Articles and Byelaws of the Union.
+1. No policy can deny any group of members their rights and privileges as protected under the Memorandum and Articles and Bye-Laws.

-2. UCLU policy can be set by:
+2. Policy can be set by:

 	1. Union Council.

-	2. Union Members' Meetings.
+	2. General Assemblies.

-	3. Union Referendum.
+	3. Referendum.

-3. UCLU Forum policy can be set by UCLU Forums.
+3. Autonomous Sections may set their own internal policies as described elsewhere in the Bye-Laws.
+This section of the Bye-Laws shall apply only to Union Policy unless otherwise stated.

 4. Policy shall exist for 2 years unless it is overturned.

-	1. A Forum may overturn its own policy at a later date.

-	2. Union Council may overturn Forum policy and policy made at Union Council.
+	1. Union Council may overturn policy made at Union Council.

-	3. Union Members' Meetings may overturn policy made at Members' Meetings, Union Council or Forums.
+	2. General Assemblies may overturn policy made at General Assemblies or Union Council.

-	4. Referenda may overturn policy made at Referenda, Members' Meetings, Union Council or Forums.
+	3. Referenda may overturn policy made at Referenda, General Assemblies or Union Council.

-5. UCLU policy remains subject to the authority of the UCLU Trustee Board on the grounds of financial or legal considerations.
+5. Policy and Autonomous Section policy remain subject to the authority of the UCLU Trustee Board on the financial and legal grounds set out in the Memorandum & Articles.

-6. Amendments to policy suggested should be discussed with the proposer.

-7. An amendment to an existing policy may be made through the meeting(s) it was originally passed by, with the amendments clearly set out and requiring a simple majority to pass and become part of the original policy.

-8. An amendment to a policy proposal going to a meeting may be made.

-	1. They must be supported by one proposer and seconder, both of whom must be members of the Union.
+6. Where two policies are in contradiction, the policy passed at the higher body (from highest to lowest: Referendum, General Assembly, Union Council) shall take precedence.
+Where the two policies were passed at the same level, the most recent shall take precedence.

-	2. They must be submitted at least 1 working day in advance of the meeting the policy is being discussed at.
+7. An amendment to a motion going to a meeting may be proposed by any member, at least 1 working day in advance of the meeting at which the motion is to be discussed.

+	1. Emergency amendments may be submitted at least 3 hours before the beginning of the meeting.
+They must relate to issues that have occurred after the deadline for submission or whose matter cannot be deferred until the next meeting.

+	2. Late amendments not accepted on an emergency basis shall be treated as procedural motions, as described elsewhere in the Bye-Laws.

-##Section 8 - Union Officers
+##Section 9 - Union Officers

 1. All Union Officers must be a member of the Union at the time of their election and for the duration of their time in office.
+Any Officer who ceases to be a Member during their term shall vacate their post.

-2. All Officers are required to act at all times in accordance with the Memorandum and Articles and Byelaws of the Union as well as upholding them throughout the Union's activities.
+2. All Officers are required to act at all times in accordance with the Memorandum and Articles and Bye-Laws of the Union as well as upholding them throughout the Union's activities.

-3. All Officers shall attend and support, where appropriate, the Forums and meetings they are involved with in the fulfilment of their role.
+3. All Officers shall attend and support, where appropriate, the Sections, Networks, Assemblies and meetings they are involved with in the fulfilment of their role.

-4. All Officers are to attend all Members' Meetings.
+4. All Officers are to attend all General Assemblies.

 5. All Officers shall liaise with each other between meetings to coordinate the day-to-day running of the Union.

 6. All Officers are expected to actively seek to promote themselves and their work actively to the students that they are elected to represent.

+7. All Officers are encouraged to set up working groups as needed to help coordinate campaigns and fulfil other duties.
+Where appropriate these should be open and advertised to Members who are not Officers.
+These working groups should remain accountable to the Union Executive Committee.

-7. All Officers must consult with students throughout their time in office so that they continue to remain as representative as possible of the UCL student population.
+8. All Officers must consult with Members throughout their time in office so that they continue to remain as representative as possible.
 This includes holding surgeries to make themselves available to students.

-8. Written notification of resignation of an Officer/Officer-elect must be given to the Democracy and Communications Officer.
+9. Written notification of resignation of an Officer/Officer-elect must be given to the Democracy and Communications Officer.

-	1. If they wish to reconsider their resignation, written notification must be given to the Democracy and Communications Officer within 5 working days after the original notification.
+10. If they wish to reconsider their resignation, written notification must be given to the Democracy and Communications Officer within 5 working days after the original notification.

+11. For the avoidance of doubt, the existence of Autonomous Sections and their Officers shall not relieve other Officers of responsibilities towards any group of Members represented by an Autonomous Section.

-###A - Sabbatical Officers
+### Sabbatical Officers

-9. Sabbatical officers shall be collectively responsible for overseeing the day-to-day operational activity of the Union.
+12. Sabbatical officers shall be collectively responsible for overseeing the day-to-day operational activity of the Union.

-10. They shall meet regularly with the General Manager to discuss operational management of the Union.
+13. They shall meet regularly with the General Manager to discuss operational management of the Union.

-	1. The meeting will not make any decisions that are deemed to be policy decisions and will act within the bounds of existing Union Policy.
+	1. These meetings will not make any decisions that are deemed to be policy decisions and will act within the bounds of existing Union Policy.

 	2. Where necessary this committee may act on behalf of the Trustee Board, with reports on decisions made to be submitted to the Trustee Board for approval.
 The Chair of Trustee Board, or in their absence the Vice-Chair, may determine that the Admin Meeting is required to act on behalf of the Trustee Board, in line with the responsibilities of Trustee Board (see below), if there is deemed to be insufficient time for the full Trustee Board to deal with the matter or that circumstances otherwise dictate that this is necessary.
 The Chair, or in their absence Vice Chair, must clearly indicate prior to discussion which matters are to be considered Trustee Board issues and decisions and the minutes must reflect this.
 The reports on all decisions made in this manner are to be submitted to the Trustee Board to note.